joshenoy/sathyabh.at/content/blog/2008-06-09-digia-web-finger-touch-web-browser-for-uiq-phones.md

   * HTTP cookies
   * AJAX support

-@Web beta version download is supposed to be available on their [website][2] during this month, but as of now, they haven&#8217;t put it yet.
+@Web beta version download is supposed to be available on their [website][2] during this month, but as of now, they haven't put it yet.
 Will update with the link once they do.

 As for device compatibility, all touch enabled UIQ 3 devices such as the Sony Ericsson M600, P990, P1i, G700, G900, W950, W960i,  are supported.